dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 Button was pressed: 7 time(s).
 Time since last 2711ms
 ```

 ### Step 2.
 Press play for music

 The following code is from https://forum.pycom.io/topic/802/example-pwm-mariobros

 Rewrite the code so that the music is started when the button is pressed.
  * The playing of the tune should not be run in the event handler.
+The event handler interrupts the currently running code on the microcontroller and thus locks up the execution until its done.
+To many interrupts may cause the microcontroller to be unresponsive.
  * Keypresses that happen during the playing of the tune should not result in cued up plays.
+ * You may reduce the length of the Tune.
+ * Test by "spamming" the button with lots of short presses, the song should start on the first press and continue without interruption or repeated plays.

 ```